borntofrappe/borntofrappe/README.md

 import.meta.glob('/src/blog/**/*.{md,svx}');
 ```

-Since the slug is created from the name of the `.svx` file the page is created for `/blog/dragon-warrior`.
+Since the slug is created from the name of the `.svx` document the page is created for `/blog/dragon-warrior`.

 ## mdsvexConfig

-The object customizing `mdsvex` is updated out of preference:
+As a matter of preference the object customizing `mdsvex` is updated as follows:

 - turn `smartypants` off.
 I don't fancy fancy typography